-In the Mathematical Science Course students study mathematical methods to gain a good foundation for a career in science and technology.
-Students study mathematical and computer science, focusing on algebra, geometry, analysis, discrete mathematics, and quantum mechanics.
+In the Mathematical Science Course students learn about mathematical methods to gain a good foundation for a career in science and technology.
+They study mathematical and computer science, focusing on algebra, geometry, analysis, discrete mathematics, and quantum mechanics.

-We are cultivating our students' talent to think logically and flexibly, and to use mathematical science concepts to address practical issues based on their study of mathematical science and information and communication science.
+We nurture our students' talent to think logically and flexibly, and to use mathematical science concepts to address practical issues based on their study of mathematical science and information and communication science.

 *Detailed information of the staff are available from the digest of the researchers list.

 |ONODA Masaru||Professor||Geometric Phase Effects in Quantum Transport Phenomena|

 |YAMAMURA Akihiro||Professor||Combinatorial Group Theory, Theoretical Computer Science and Information Security|

 |KOBAYASHI Mahito||Associate Professor||Shape Analysis by Mappings, Shape Detection by Apparent Contours|

 |TANUMA Yasunari||Associate Professor||Research on Heterogeneous Anisotropic Superconductors|

 |FAZEKAS Szilard Zsolt||Associate Professor||Simple Computational Models, Combinatorics of Strings and Biocomputing|

 |SUGAWARA Toru||Associate Professor||Experimental and theoretical studies on high-temperature molten oxides|